kryzar/LoLaTeXcv/README.md

 ![`lltxPersonalInfo` displayed](Images/PersonalInfo.png)

 This command should be used once, and only once.
 You may now use the other commands and environments!
 Each command or environment begins with the prefix `lltx`.
 They are *all* listed and explained here.
-See [my own CV](Example.tex) for a real life example.
+See my own CV ([code](Example.tex) and [pdf](Example.pdf)) for a real life example.

 ### lltxHistory
 ```latex